Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Extensions

 \subsection{Ergodic tasks}

 Next, I extend the q-learning to ergodic tasks.
 That is, the risk-sensitive objective is

 The q-function in such ergodic task can be similarly defined as in Definition \ref{def:def q function} except that the associated value function $J(\cdot;\bm\pi;\epsilon)$ becomes time-invariant, and is only unique up to a constant.
 In addition, there is a number $\beta(\bm\pi;\epsilon)$ that is associated with the policy.
 This number stands for the objective function value (the long-term average) and it is also part of the solutions.
+Moreover, since the ergodic tasks focus on the long-term average performance, we restrict the SDE \eqref{eq:model relaxed} to be time-homogeneous and also restrict the admissible policies to time-invariant ones.